If you have reached here then you want to know how to set up a marine aquarium.

-This way we would come to know if we are missing on something.
+This way we would come to know if we are missing something.

 This will be the first time, the thank will be running in full flow.
-Here, test every equipment you have to the fullest.
+Here, test every piece of equipment you have to the fullest.

 Once you have tested the saltwater aquarium tank completely, now drain its water in the tank completely.

 This will also help in knowing when you do a water change what all you would require.
-You can use pipes or buckets as per your convenience.
+You can use pipes or buckets at your convenience.

 Adding Rock and Substrate In Marine Aquarium

-Add rock and Substrate, do your aquascape.
+Add rock and Substrate, and do your aquascape.
 Add rocks first but make sure to place them gently any great fall can damage the bottom glass.
-Then add the sand or crush corals.
+Then add the sand or crush the corals.

 Add the saltwater in the aquarium completely and complete your scaping if anything is left.